spryker/spryker-docs/docs/scos/dev/back-end-development/zed/business-layer/custom-exceptions.md

     link: docs/scos/dev/back-end-development/zed/business-layer/business-models.html
 ---

-When you need to throw an exception, you need to define your own type of exception.
+To throw an exception, you need to define your own type of exception.
 Later, it is much easier to handle exceptions when the type represents a specific type of error.

 {% info_block errorBox %}